srid/Feather/README.md

 dotnet LiveReloadServer ./example/output
 ```

-You can use `dotnet watch` to recompile and restart the tool on source change, but there is a bug with FAKE watcher here, because it won't reload on .liquid file changes.
-This is not an issue with `dotnet run` though.
+You can use `dotnet watch` (instead of `dotnet run`) to recompile and restart the tool on source change.

 ```
 dotnet watch -p ./src/Feather.CLI run -- -w -C ../../example